patrickingle/phpdesktop-wordpress-sqlite/README.md

 # Additional Tips

-php.ini: max_execution_time must be increased to 90 (default wsa 30)
+php.ini: max_execution_time must be increased to 90 (default was 30)

 settings.json: port number must be defined to 8080 (default was 0), otherwise WordPress will not run on subsequent launches